FROM PRICE BREAKDOWNS TO PACKING LISTS, THIS GUIDE TO PLANNING AND PREPARING FOR THE INCA TRAIL MAY JUST BE AS VALUABLE AS ANCIENT INCAN GOLD.

 You will need to arrive in Cuzco, Peru, at least 48 hours before your trek departure date.
 This will allow you to acclimate to the high altitude as well as attend a pre-departure orientation.

 You cannot hike the Inca Trail independently—you must sign on with an Inca Trail operator.
-There are 180+ tour operators licensed to lead treks along the Inca Trail (find the full list here) and they vary in price and quality.
+There are 180+ tour operators licensed to lead treks along the Inca Trail and they vary in price and quality.
 Note that only Peruvian tour operators are granted licenses to operate along the Inca Trail—so if you book with an international travel agency you’ll pay a premium only to be handed off to the same local agency you could have booked with yourself at a much lower price.

 Once you’ve chosen a trekking agency, you need to decide your dates and reserve as soon as possible.
 There are only 500 permits available per day, with around 200 allocated for tourists and the rest reserved for porters, cooks, and guides.
 There is a strict permit reservation system in place to avoid trekking companies buying up blocks of permits and reselling them later—permits can only issued with a tourist’s name and passport number and they are non-changeable and non-transferable once booked.
 Therefore, there is no waiting list, and permits are snapped up quickly!